Research & Analysis Wing: Sri Lanka

 In 2010, R&AW carried out a snatch operation in Sri Lanka, in which a top HuJI militant Sheikh Abdul Khawaja – handler of the 26/11 Mumbai terror attackers was captured and secretly taken away to India.

 In 2015, it was allegedly reported by the Sri Lankan newspaper The Sunday Times, that R&AW had played a role in uniting the opposition, to bring about the defeat of Mahinda Rajapaksa.
 There had been growing concern in the Indian government, on the increasing influence of economic and military rival China in Sri Lankan affairs.
 Rajapaksa further upped the ante by allowing 2 Chinese submarines to dock in 2014, without informing India, in spite of a stand still agreement to this effect between India and Sri Lanka.
 The growing Chinese tilt of Rajapaksa was viewed by India with unease.
 Further, it was alleged, that R&AW's Chief of Station in Colombo, helped coordination of talks within the opposition, and convincing former PM Ranil Wickremasinghe not to stand against Rajapaksa, but to choose a common opposition candidate, who had better chances of winning.
-The Station chief was also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Maithripala Sirisena to be the common candidate.
+The station chief was also alleged to have been in touch with Chandrika Kumaratunga, who played a key role in convincing Maithripala Sirisena to be the common candidate.
 However these allegations were denied by the Indian Government and the Sri Lankan Foreign Minister Mangala Samaraweera.

 Before the 2019 Easter bombings, R&AW had issued precision intelligence warnings to its Sri Lankan counterpart about an impending terrorist attack.
 All of these warnings were based on HUMINT gathered by it.

-In 2019, R&AW was also able to infiltrate Chinese PLA communication to their attache to Sri Lanka.
-It was because of this that Post of Chinese defence attache was vacant for nearly 8–9 months, as attache was called back after Chinese had learned of this infiltration.
+In 2019, R&AW was also able to infiltrate PLA communication through the Chinese military to Sri Lanka.
+It was because of this that the post was vacant for nearly 8–9 months; the attache was called back after Chinese had learned of this infiltration.

 Tajikistan

 In the mid-1990s, after the rise of Pakistan backed Taliban in Afghanistan, India started supporting the Northern Alliance.
 In order to provide support, India had acquired Farkhor Air Base.
 This airbase was used by R&AW, along with M.I., as a base of operations for all their activities directed to Afghanistan like covert paramilitary operations and HUMINT gathering.
-The airbase was also used by Aviation Research Centre and DAI, to provide aerial reconnaissance to Northern Alliance.
+The airbase was also used by ARC and Directorate of Air Intelligence (DAI), to provide aerial reconnaissance to Northern Alliance.